 - digital distribution

 For businesses selling small numbers of small items, using postal or courier services is likely to work well.
 Outsourcing the delivery of goods may also be affordable.

 Linking processes and tracking goods

 Linking processes and tracking orders allow you to predict delivery times earlier on.
 Thi lets you keep customers updated on where their goods are and improve your service.

-More sophisticated techniques for doing this include:
+More refined ways of doing this include:

 Handling customer returns